stefanstrub/LDC-GB/data_generation/doc/docs/running.md

 sources to be included.

 The galactic binary sources follow a special handling due to their very high number.
-They are built by a dedicated subworkflow, located in the `gb-pipeline` subdirectory, and therefore are configured through a dedicated `config.yml` file.
+They are built by a dedicated subworkflows, located in the `dgb-pipeline` and `igb-pipeline` subdirectories, and therefore are configured through a dedicated `config.yml` file.
 In particular, the sampling can be adjusted to a lower value to increase the computing speed (`dt` parameter), and the number of batch can be set to get a high level of parallelization (`nbatch` parameter).
 This subworkflow is automatically run by the main one.

 ## Pipeline configuration